Friday, June 26, 2015

 choose only highly visible stocks. popular or visible stocks have less chances of financial fraud. top retirement funds usually own these popular stocks and you don't wanna mess with retirees because they are the ones who are politically active so the government will rain down on you if you mess with them. example, the CEO of enron is serving 24 year jail sentence. these are millionaires, they are not people who have nothing to lose. these people are afraid to go to jail, especially now there are stiffer penalties for fraud in the sarbanese-oxley act. the founder who is a billionaire even died of a heart attack before his scheduled hearing. avoid under the radar stocks because it’s easier for them to get away with fraud. enron fiascos don’t happen often. even if enron was one of your positions and you followed my rules in this blog, you should have been ok. yawn !!!

-a good place to google for favorable stocks are:
+a good place to scan for favorable stocks are:

 1) 52 week high list